CodeYourFuture/curriculum/org-cyf-itd/content/blocks/step-4-hometown/extend/index.md

   publishResources = false
 +++

 The step is optional.
-You don't need use it in your webpage.

 #### What's Next?

-If you'd like to learn more about organizing elements on a webpage, you might find the following resources helpful.
+If you'd like to learn more about organising elements on a webpage, you might find the following resources helpful.

 1. ***CSS Flexbox*** -- A flexible 1-D layout system
   - [W3Schools: CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp)